griffinmyers/ox_test/README.md

 ox_test
 =======

-A test case that shows the Ox Sax Parses seg faulting within a rails app.
+A test case that shows the Ox Sax Parser seg faulting within a rails app.

 Installation and Running
 ========================